What to Expect from Nursing Care in a Care Home

 boclair-team-photo

-Who is Most Suitable for Nursing Care?
+Who Needs Nursing Care?

-Nursing care is ideal for anyone who has a physical disability, needs assistance with daily tasks or medical needs within residential care home settings.
-Specialised nursing care is important for those who experience cognitive impairments or need dementia care, making sure a safe environment and tailored support is provided.
-Nursing care could also be for those who need motoring 24/7, specialised treatments and/or interventions.
+Nursing care can also be for anyone else who needs motoring 24/7 and specialised treatments or interventions.
 It also plays an essential role to end of life or palliative care, providing pain management, comfort and emotional support for both the individual and their family during these difficult times.
 Furthermore, nursing care can be adaptable to temporary needs, such as supporting family caregivers in need of respite or assisting individuals recovering from an acute illness or injury.

 Creating a Connection with Residents & Nurses

-In all luxury care homes in Bearsden, there will be a a big emphasis on the bonds between each resident and the members of nursing staff and with that comes high levels of trust, meaning the highest level of care will be reached.
+In luxury care homes in Bearsden, there will be a a big emphasis on the bonds between each resident and the members of nursing staff and with that comes high levels of trust, meaning the highest level of care will be reached.
 A connection between a carer and resident within any setting is paramount, influencing the overall quality of care, alongside wellbeing.
 This relationship will foster trust, comfort and open communication, making sure carers provide personalised and effective support.

 Further to physical care, a strong bond will contribute to emotional support, reducing feelings of isolation, enhancing a residents mental health and emotional health.
 Carers who understand a resident’s preferences and therefore respect their autonomy, creates an environment which upholds dignity, ensuring a positive care experience.
 Ultimately, the importance of this bond lies in its ability to go beyond routine caregiving, providing residents with companionship, empathy and a sense of connection which significantly improves a residents’ quality of life.